'The Personification Of Human Decency': Nina Totenberg Remembers Cokie Roberts

 The country knew her as this always polite political reporter, willing to ask the impolitic question if necessary — this funny, wise, smart woman, who could write circles around most reporters.

-For the last three years, as she battled the return of a cancer vanquished some 14 years earlier, she carried on, always with that infectious laugh.
+For the past three years, as she battled the return of a cancer vanquished some 14 years earlier, she carried on, always with that infectious laugh.
 She gave speeches, appeared on TV and radio, and even called me a few days ago from the hospital to get a "fill" on my reporting about the new NPR president.
 Indeed, she was planning to go to Houston for the debates last week, until her disease finally trumped her grit.

 She didn't want people to know she was sick.
 She loved life and she was determined to live it as long as she could.
-And that meant doing what she always did, including being a super wife, mother, and grandmother.
+And that meant doing what she always did, including being a super wife, mother and grandmother.
 There was not a chance she was going to cancel commitments, no matter how rotten she felt.
 There was not a chance she would just lie in bed.

 Just 10 days ago, she insisted on going to the movies, as usual on Saturday night, with me, Linda Wertheimer, and our husbands.
 By then, she could barely eat, and was in significant pain, but we all had a lovely time.